Munich-Quantum-Software-Stack/MQSS-Passes-Suite/README.md

 In the figure shown above, three pass pipelines are defined.
 In purple, a synthesis to QUAKE pipeline synthesizes QUAKE MLIR code from a given input C++ program.
 In green, an optimization pipeline that applies a series of transformations passes on MLIR modules.
 Finally, in orange, a pass pipeline that lowers QUAKE MLIR modules to the Quantum Intermediate Representation (QIR).

 ### Why to include MLIR into the MQSS?

+One fundamental feature of MLIR is its ability to model different levels of abstraction related to a domain-specific language.
+In contrast, Quantum representations such as the QIR or QASM are low-level representations.
+Performing transformations on a low-level abstraction might not be a good choice.
+Low-level representations are a list of quantum gates that operate on qubits.
+In the example below, the QIR program on the right is equivalent to the quantum circuit on the left.

 <div align="center">
   <picture>
     <img src="./docs/_static/mlir-why.png" width="65%">
   </picture>
 </div>

+However, dataflow dependencies are lost in low-level representations, such as QIR.
+In contrast, MLIR (QUAKE) holds the dataflow dependencies natively, and no modifications to the compilation infrastructure are required.
+Thus, transformation passes such as decompositions or replacements can be easily implemented.
+Moreover, other dialects can be integrated with QUAKE to re-utilize the existing MLIR infrastructure.

 ### Where does MLIR passes fit into the MQSS?